Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

-The equations for the between-person effects (\ref{eq_8.2}) stay the same, $\bm{\eta}_{i}^{(2)}$ contains all subject-specific random effects, now including the random transition probability effects $\bm{\alpha}_{idc}$, as well as all random intercepts, loadings, and slopes. \paragraph{DLCA -- NDLC-SEM} The DLCA framework has been further extended with \textit{Nonlinear Dynamic Latent Class Structural Equation Modeling} (NDLC-SEM\footnote{See \textcite{Kelava.2022.NDLC-SEM} for an empirical example, and \textcite{Faleh.2025.NDLC-SEM_Tutorial} for a more detailed and tutorial like treatment of the above presented dynamic latent variable frameworks.}; \cite{Kelava.2019.NDLC-SEM, Andriamiarana.2023.NDLC-SEM}) to include flexible non-linear effects between the latent variables (\ref{eq_8.2.1a}), and transition probabilities are additionally dependent on time-specific variables (\ref{eq_9.2a}).
+\paragraph{DLCA --- NDLC-SEM} The DLCA framework has been further extended with \textit{Nonlinear Dynamic Latent Class Structural Equation Modeling} (NDLC-SEM\footnote{See \textcite{Kelava.2022.NDLC-SEM} for an empirical example, and \textcite{Faleh.2025.NDLC-SEM_Tutorial} for a more detailed and tutorial like treatment of the above presented dynamic latent variable frameworks.}; \cite{Kelava.2019.NDLC-SEM, Andriamiarana.2023.NDLC-SEM}) to include flexible non-linear effects between the latent variables (\ref{eq_8.2.1a}), and transition probabilities are additionally dependent on time-specific variables (\ref{eq_9.2a}).

 Where $h^{(2)}(\bm{\eta}_{i}^{(2)})$ is a vector of functions of $\bm{\eta}_{i}^{(2)}$, and can be used very flexibly with splines to approximate complex relationships between the latent variables.
-In the within-level model (\ref{eq_8.1}) such non-linear effects can be included as well. \paragraph{Dynamic Latent Variable Models - Limitations} The above mentioned dynamic latent variable models can account for many complex relationships in the data, but due to their factor analytic origin they are highly parameterized models with a lot of structure.
-And as we have talked about in the cross-sectional context, in the time-series context this might be undesirable as well for initial exploratory estimation. \paragraph{Dynamic Latent Variable Models + GGM/gVAR = ts-lvgvar} In \cite{Epskamp.2020.panel/ts-lvgvar} a general framework for modeling relationships between latent variables as a GGM in both time-series data of a single subject (\textit{ts-lvgvar}; $N$=1, $T$=Large) and in panel data (\textit{panel-lvgvar}\footnote{\textit{panelGVAR} in \parencite{Du.2025.panelGVAR/CNA/CFA}}; $T$=3-6) has been proposed.
+In the within-level model (\ref{eq_8.1}) such non-linear effects can be included as well.

+The above mentioned dynamic latent variable models can account for many complex relationships in the data, but due to their factor analytic origin they are highly parameterized models with a lot of structure.
+And as we have talked about in the cross-sectional context, in the time-series context this might be undesirable as well for initial exploratory estimation.
+In \cite{Epskamp.2020.panel/ts-lvgvar} a general framework for modeling relationships between latent variables as a GGM in both time-series data of a single subject (\textit{ts-lvgvar}; $N$=1, $T$=Large) and in panel data (\textit{panel-lvgvar}\footnote{\textit{panelGVAR} in \parencite{Du.2025.panelGVAR/CNA/CFA}}; $T$=3-6) has been proposed.
 When the contemporaneous relationships are not modeled as a GGM, the ts-lvgvar can be seen as a DFM, and when all variables in the network are observed it reduces to a gVAR model.